How to Grow Garlic Organically

 Learn More About Garlic

-For everything you ever wanted to know about growing garlic organically, including more information about garlic varieties, garlic pest and disease management, pruning, harvest and storage, check out my favorite book on garlic.
+For everything you ever wanted to know about growing garlic organically, including more information about garlic varieties, garlic pest and disease management, pruning, harvest and storage, check out the “bible” on growing garlic. (affiliate link)

-If you love garlic as much as I do, and plan to grow enough to sustain your family this season, this book is really the definitive source for your gardening library.
+If you love garlic and plan to grow enough to sustain your family this season, this book is really the definitive source for your gardening library.